Manoui/website/index.md

 * The Pope Francis visits Washington and New York City on the 24th of September 2015 “Thank you very much -- and God bless America!”
 * The peak in April 2018 of Emmanuel Macron correspond to its speech to the Congress of the United States of America.

 {% include famous_speakers_timeseries.html %}

-You can also appreciate the distribution of the features of the speaker all over the world:
+Let us now look at the proportion of famous quotes and non-famous quotes around the globe, as well as their co-occurrence with other features from the speakers emitting the quote.

 {% include proportion_geo_famous.html %}